 Sensibly getting the bus back to the city centre, I perched at a huge open window for a late lunch of pig cheek croquettes, bread and herb-flecked butter.
 Mellowed by warm sun and cool wine, I watched the hustle and bustle of Lisbon as trams, tuk-tuks, taxis and tourists (and Segways) jostled for space.

 With an ice cream then to get me up the hill, I had an early night to rest for the last day - and for the climb to the top of the Castle of the Moors...

 Arriving at Sintra, emerging like evacuees from the packed train, the stream of people walked along the road that curves from the station to the National Palace, passing jewellers and artists perched on the wall.

 After wandering the little streets in the old part of the town, fuelled by pastries and another little cherry brandy chocolate cup, I began the ascent to the castle under light-dappled trees, with whines in my head of "are we there yet?"

 Guarding views of the mountains and sea, the Castelo dos Mouros lies at the top of the hill like an ancient dragon.
 Its walls and crenellations, grey and spiked, curl around the lush vegetation - the leaves, like scales, brought to life with the breath of the wind.
 I stomped back down the hill, resting in the sun watching more people arrive, brandishing their selfie sticks like swords.

 Venice - and thought about the warmth and smell in the air that reminded me of Cambodia.

 Thinking too about why we're drawn to the cities we visit and the places we end up, about ideas of where we belong.
-I realised then, that I was going from one City of Seven Hills to another - things coming together in a strange mix of old and new.
-Flying back, over the bridge, looking for meaning.
+I realised then that I was going from one City of Seven Hills to another - things coming together in a strange mix of old and new.
+I flew back over the bridge, looking for meaning.